lostVkng/desertbits/posts/object_detection.md

 Fine-tuning is a technique that starts with a pre-trained model and adjusts it for a specific task.
 As an example, say I want to detect Lego Stormtroopers, the YOLO models are trained for ~80 classes, but not Stormtroopers.
 This is a great use case for fine-tuning.
 We will utilize the models existing knowledge but give it direction to the types of objects to identify.
 One of the benefits of fine-tuning is it typically requires less training data and is more performant as it effectively creates hot paths to specific objects.

 First, we need to get some training data.
 I've taken ~50 images of Stormtroopers on my table and annotated each of them.
 It is usually recommended to have 2k-10k images per class, but let's see how accurate we can get with 50!
-There are lots of annotation tools, i've commonly used [label-studio](https://github.com/HumanSignal/label-studio) or [make-sense](https://github.com/SkalskiP/make-sense) .
+There are lots of annotation tools, I've commonly used [label-studio](https://github.com/HumanSignal/label-studio) or [make-sense](https://github.com/SkalskiP/make-sense) .
 Label-studio is nice because you can export in YOLO format which is a nice speedup.

 ![[od_bounding_boxes.png]](/assets/od_bounding_boxes.png)